 We maintain a range of pooled funds, which enable clients to treat Currency for Absolute Return like an asset class - i.e. to invest in a Unit Trust, and have no further administrative commitments or financial liability.
-The currency excess return of these funds (which range in 'gearing' from 2.5 to 7 times the 'gearing one' product, and whose expected volatility ranges between 10% and 28% p.a.) are given in the table below.
+The currency excess return of these funds (which range in 'gearing' from 2.5 to 7 times the 'gearing one' product, and whose expected volatility ranges between 10% and 28% p.a.) are as follows: